seppevs/migrate-mongo/README.md

   // The migrations dir, can be an relative or absolute path.
 Only edit this when really necessary.
   migrationsDir: "migrations",

+  // The before dir, can be an relative or absolute path.
+Only edit this when really necessary.
+  beforeDir: "before",

+  // The before dir, can be an relative or absolute path.
+Only edit this when really necessary.
+  afterDir: "after",

   // The mongodb collection where the applied changes are stored.
 Only edit this when really necessary.
   changelogCollectionName: "changelog"
 };